wassim-slimane/wassim-slimane/README.md

 - 🚀 Reactapp - Simple app that touch on React concepts and features.
 - 🌐 Back-end - Simple API that touch on Laravel concepts and features.

+I am also working on programming concepts, OOP concepts, data structures, algorithms and other computer science based knowledge.

 #### Let's Connect
 - 📧 Email: wassim.slimane01@gmail.com
 - 💼 LinkedIn: [My Profile](https://www.linkedin.com/in/wassim-slimane-432b78219/)